skhg/raspberrypi-killswitch/README.md

 ## Background

-I used a Raspberry Pi along with [shairport-sync](https://github.com/mikebrady/shairport-sync) to play music wirelessly in my living room.
-However, sometimes I want to turn off the music in a hurry, and I don't know which device (phone, laptop, my wife's phone, etc) is streaming sound to the speaker.
+I use a Raspberry Pi along with [shairport-sync](https://github.com/mikebrady/shairport-sync) to play music wirelessly in my living room.
+However, sometimes I want to turn off the music in a hurry, and I don't know which device (phone, laptop, my wife's phone, etc.) is streaming sound to the speaker.
 This led to the idea of a physical switch connected to the Raspberry Pi which would kill the music immediately.

 ## The finished product
 <img src="images/IMG_2508.jpeg" width="425" title="Button"> <img src="images/IMG_2518.jpeg" width="425" title="Full thing">